 Mexico beats Panama 1-0 in CONCACAF Gold Cup final as Giménez scores 88th-minute goal

+Giménez scuffed a bouncing left-foot shot over goalkeeper Orlando Mosquera for his fourth goal in 18 international appearances and his second of the tournament.

+“It’s the biggest moment of my career,” Giménez said.
+“I just tried to get down the field quickly.
+We followed our principles throughout the game, and they worked perfectly.
+The result was great, because there were a lot of competitive teams in this tournament.”
-The goal by the Argentina-born Giménez, who came on as a substitute only three minutes earlier, set off a frenzied celebration at SoFi Stadium, packed with fans celebrating Mexico’s dramatic revival in this biennial CONCACAF tournament.

-Several months after Mexico crashed out of the World Cup with its worst performance in nearly half a century, El Tri rebounded with an excellent tournament under interim manager Jaime Lozano, who took over the beleaguered program only a month ago.
+The goal by the Argentina-born Giménez, who came on only three minutes earlier, set off a frenzied celebration at a Southern California stadium packed with fans celebrating Mexico’s revival in this biennial CONCACAF tournament.
+After Mexico was eliminated in the group stage of the World Cup for the first time since 1978, El Tri rebounded with an excellent tournament under interim coach Jaime Lozano, who took over the beleaguered program only a month ago after a Nations League loss to the U.S.

+“Today the environment was like being in a World Cup,” said Lozano, whose contract is only for this tournament.
+“It wasn’t like a Gold Cup.
+I’m dreaming after I saw a stadium like we saw today, and to provide people with the happiness we’ve seen.
+Again, the team gave everything.
+We knew that we were writing history, and you have to take these opportunities.”

 Mexico, which allowed just two goals in its matches, has won this tournament more than all other nations combined.
 The U.S. has seven Gold Cup titles and Canada one.

-Giménez’s late goal ended an unlikely Gold Cup run by Panama, which upset the U.S. in the semifinals to earn its third appearance in the final.
+Giménez’s heroics ended an inspiring Gold Cup run by Panama, which upset the U.S. in the semifinals to earn its third appearance in the final.
 Los Canaleros couldn’t get several solid scoring chances past veteran Mexican goalkeeper Guillermo Ochoa.

-Lozano, who coached Mexico’s Olympic team to a bronze medal in Tokyo two years ago, was hired to lead the Gold Cup campaign by Juan Carlos Rodríguez, who took over as Mexican Football Federation president only a month earlier.
+“We gave everything we had,” coach Thomas Christiansen said through a translator.
+“The team died standing.
+There is nothing I can regret from my players.
+Some people remove the (postgame) medals when they are the runner-ups, but I told them they should be proud of the achievements because of the soccer they played.”

-While the Gold Cup is notorious for featuring half-strength national teams, Mexico began the final with eight starters who also started at the World Cup.
+While the Gold Cup is notorious for featuring half-strength national teams, Mexico began the final with eight starters who also started at last year’s World Cup.

-Mexico dominated play for most of the first half, but Panama defended impressively.
+Mexico dominated play for most of the first half with 14 shots, but Panama defended capably.
 Henry Martín appeared to put Mexico ahead in the 33rd minute with a close-range goal, but a video review several minutes after the play found him offside.

-Pineda and Martín both had tantalizing chances in the 43rd minute, but Panama goalkeeper Orlando Mosquera stopped their consecutive point-blank shots.
+Pineda and Martín both had tantalizing chances in the 43rd minute, but Mosquera stopped their consecutive point-blank shots.

 Anybody who thought the absence of the hosts’ national team would lead to an anticlimactic Gold Cup final doesn’t know Southern California very well: The sellout crowd south of downtown Los Angeles was overwhelmingly dominated by fans of El Tri, which is treated like the home team whenever it plays in this area — even against the American team.